Fresh notice issued for auctioning assets of two defunct HPCL paper mills in Assam | Politics

 - India

-Days after no bidders had shown interest in auctioning two defunct mills of state-owned Hindustan Paper Corporation in Assam, a new notice was issued on Tuesday to sell assets of the units with the reserve price for bids being fixed at Rs 969 crore, lower than the previous one.
+Days after prospective bidders showed no interest in buying two defunct mills of state-owned Hindustan Paper Corporation Ltd in Assam, authorities invited fresh bids on Tuesday after bringing down the reserve price to Rs 969 crore.

 Previously, the reserve price for bids was fixed at Rs 1,139 crore.